Monday

 The Avengers and the Defenders then compare notes and realize that Thor was fighting Loki in Rutland, Vermont, last Halloween at the same time that the Defenders were battling Dormammu there.
 They speculate that the two arch-villains must have teamed up.
 Their suspicions are confirmed when the six segments of the Evil Eye are suddenly stolen by Dormammu’s servant Asti the All-Seeing.
 Despite the best efforts of the assembled heroes, Asti escapes with the segments into another dimension.
 Almost immediately, the city around them begins to transform into a nightmarish world of horror, the people metamorphosing into monstrous demons.
 An image of Dormammu’s flaming head appears in the sky, announcing that he is using the Evil Eye to bring Earth into his Dark Dimension, thereby enabling him to conquer the planet without violating his oath to never invade our universe.
 The Avengers and the Defenders vow to prevent this at any cost.
 However, the transformed bystanders begin to attack the heroes, forcing them to fight back.
 Thor helps keep the monsters at bay while Doctor Strange casts a spell to prevent any of the 14 superheroes present from changing into monsters themselves.
 The sorcerer then tries to convince Captain America that both teams need to take the fight directly to Dormammu in the Dark Dimension.
 Cap is reluctant to abandon the earth in such a time of crisis but relents when Nick Fury and the forces of S.H.I.E.L.D. arrive on the scene.
 Leaving Fury and his agents to deal with the monsters, Doctor Strange casts a spell to transport the Avengers and the Defenders into Dormammu’s realm.

 In the weird landscape of the Dark Dimension, Doctor Strange yells at the headstrong Avengers to keep them from blundering to their doom, prompting Thor to order his teammates to defer to the sorcerer’s expertise.
 Then, after beating off the numberless hordes of the Mindless Ones, the heroes find Dormammu, brandishing the Evil Eye, with Loki imprisoned in a cage of flames.
 To everyone’s surprise, the Watcher is also present, looking on enigmatically.
 Doctor Strange manages to breach the mystic barrier separating them, but with one wave of his hand, Dormammu’s augmented magic instantly renders the six Defenders unconscious.
 Undaunted, Thor leads the Avengers in a desperate charge, but Dormammu turns the ground under their feet into quicksand.
 Thor, Iron Man, and Scarlet Witch avoid the trap, only for Thor to suddenly find himself forcibly changed into Don Blake as Iron Man’s armor dissolves.
 Scarlet Witch is stopped in her tracks by a rain of sticky glue, but she manages to raise her arms enough to cast a hex bolt at Dormammu, who is distracted by Loki.
 The hex causes the Evil Eye to malfunction, and it disintegrates Dormammu, absorbs his mystical energies, and blasts them out again straight through Loki’s brain.
-Blake instantly becomes Thor again as the other Avengers are released and the Defenders regain consciousness.
+Don instantly becomes Thor again as the other Avengers are released and the Defenders regain consciousness.
 The Watcher congratulates the 14 heroes on their great victory, noting that, while Loki’s sight has been restored, his mind has been shattered, leaving him with the intellect of an infant.
 And though Dormammu’s corporeal form has been destroyed, the Watcher warns, he will eventually reintegrate himself with the aid of his many black-hearted worshipers.
 Doctor Strange then retrieves the Evil Eye and casts a spell that returns the two teams to Los Angeles.

 The Avengers and the Defenders materialize on the same street in L.A. to find the crisis is over.
 The people who had been transformed into monsters have reverted to normal and are wandering around the rubble-strewn streets in a daze.
 Thor is glad to have his brother Loki back in his custody again.
 Nick Fury offers the two teams his congratulations on their victory.
 However, wishing to keep the existence of the Defenders a secret, Doctor Strange removes all memory of their involvement from Fury and his agents of S.H.I.E.L.D., as well as any bystanders who witnessed their presence earlier in the day.
 Furthermore, he combines the power of the Evil Eye with his own sorcerous might to undo all damage and destruction the world over caused by Dormammu’s scheme, leaving everyone believing they had just suffered a mass hallucination.
 Finally, after bidding farewell to the Avengers, Strange teleports his team back to his Sanctum Sanctorum to attend to the Black Knight.
 The Avengers borrow a jet from S.H.I.E.L.D. and return to New York as well.
 Unfortunately, since they do not arrive in a Quinjet, the Avengers are unable to deactivate their mansion’s rooftop security systems ahead of time.
 Luckily, Black Panther is able to do it manually.
 Scarlet Witch complains again about “humans,” and Thor is irked by her attitude.
 As they enter the mansion, Thor informs Jarvis of Loki’s condition and explains that he will need constant care.
 Since Loki has been banished from Asgard, Thor asks Jarvis to set him up in Hawkeye’s old bedroom.
 Thor is extremely wary at first, expecting treachery from his brother, but as time passes, Loki gives no sign of faking his mental disability.